tipoqueno/UI-Design/README.md

 - [Sketch App Sources](https://www.sketchappsources.com/) - We curate hundreds of icons and UI kits for web and mobile to help you design, prototype, learn, and ideate faster.

-- [We Love SVG: Free SVG Files](https://icons8.com/welovesvg) - An open source library that allows embedding icons from any icon library.

 - [UI Space](https://uispace.net/) - Thousand of great freebies.
 Search for an high quality and Hand-crafted freebie.

 - [UI Freebies](https://uifreebies.io/) - Free Design Resources for Sketch.
 Hand-picked design resources, updated daily.